QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 RETURN ON EQUITY: [FAIL]

 Shares outstanding should be less than 30 million, as fewer shares mean bigger price jumps when demand surges.
 However, there is no penalty for a large number of shares outstanding as long as all the other parameters are met.
-FTD currently has 19 million shares outstanding, which is favorable.
+Although FTD exceeds the preferred level with shares outstanding of 123 million, the stock still passes the test.

 INSIDER OWNERSHIP: [FAIL]